Skip to main content

 If your loved one is struggling, your role matters more than you probably realize.
 Research consistently shows that family involvement significantly improves treatment outcomes, and the way families show up — before, during, and after treatment — can meaningfully shift the trajectory of recovery.
 The most important shift to make is from controlling to supporting.
 You cannot force recovery, but you can create the conditions that make it possible: staying educated, staying calm in crisis, carrying Narcan, setting loving boundaries that protect the relationship rather than destroy it, and using “I” language that expresses fear and love rather than blame.

 Equally important is the work of taking care of yourself.
-Addiction is a family disease, and the anxiety, sleeplessness, hypervigilance, and grief that come with loving someone in active use are real clinical issues that deserve treatment of their own.
+Fentanyl Addiction is a family disease, and the anxiety, sleeplessness, hyper-vigilance, and grief that come with loving someone in active use are real clinical issues that deserve treatment of their own.
 Families who engage with Nar-Anon, Al-Anon, SMART Recovery Family & Friends, or individual therapy consistently report better outcomes — for themselves and for the person they love.
 Avoid shame-based confrontation, drug-debt payoffs, and the outdated “let them hit rock bottom” advice that was written before fentanyl existed.
 With fentanyl, rock bottom is often a coroner’s report, and waiting is not a neutral choice.

 How to Start the Conversation About Treatment